DTJF/fbdoc/src/doc/Preparation.md

 \note Omit `sudo` in case of non-LINUX systems.

-*Documentation-Build*
+### Documentation-Build  {#SubSubSecDocB}

-In order to build the documentation, all optional packages listed in section \ref SecTools have to get installed.
+In order to build the documentation, all recommended packages listed in section \ref SecTools have to get installed.
 The following command will build the documentation in form of an HTML file tree and in form of a PDF file (either in-source or out-of-source):